 An Effective Treatment for Methadone Addiction?

-Many of our residents are recovering from opiate withdrawal including withdrawal from heroin, morphine, hydrocodone, and oxycodone.
-These motivated individuals recognize the danger of using methadone and swapping out one addiction for another.
-In fact, many Hawaii Island Recovery residents report that methadone withdrawal is often as difficult, or even more difficult, than withdrawal from the addict’s opiate of choice.
+At Hawaii Island Recovery, many of our residents are recovering from opiate withdrawal including withdrawal from highly addictive and dangerous drugs such as heroin, morphine, hydrocodone, and oxycodone.
+Clients who are in our recovery programs recognize the danger of using methadone and swapping out one addiction for another.
+In fact, many of our residents report that the withdrawal associated with methadone addiction is often as difficult, or even more difficult, than withdrawal from the opiate they were addicted to in the first place.

-Before you begin any treatment for opiate withdrawal, talk to a knowledgeable resource.
-It may be your physician, a counselor, or recovery specialist who’s trained in short- and long-term care of individuals coping with the painful symptoms of withdrawal.
+If you are going to start taking Suboxone to combat your opioid addiction, you need to seek solid advice from knowledgeable resources.
+These may include your physician, a counselor, or recovery specialist who’s trained in short- and long-term care of individuals coping with the painful symptoms of withdrawal.
 It’s important to work with addiction specialists when undertaking a treatment to reduce symptoms of opiate withdrawal.
 In many cases, the family doctor may not be up to speed on using Suboxone as a step-down drug.

 Over an extended period, the dosage of Suboxone is reduced to slowly alleviate painful withdrawal from methadone.